threefoldtech/info_grid/src/faq/faq.md

 ***

-### Can you run multiple Farmerbots on a single computer?

-It's been determined that multiple Farmerbots can be hosted on a single machine.
-In that case, each Farmerbot will need its own `.env` and `config` files.

-Furthermore, in its current state, each Farmerbot can only control a single twin account, and each twin should only oversee a single farm.

-***

 ### With the Farmerbot, how can I set a node to never shut down?

 In the config file, set the following: `never_shutdown:true` for the node you want to never shut down.